MechMadHog/fCC-Legacy-WebStack/README.md

 ---

 ## 🎯 Goal
-Complete the **first seven Web-focused certifications**, build portfolio-ready projects, and document everything to share the learning journey.
+Complete the **first eight Web-focused certifications**, fill my portfolio website with projects, and document everything to share the learning journey.
-Later on, expand into **Python + InfoSec** as a separate track.
+Later on, expand into the **Python** as a separate track.

 ---